ambirlanga/552-ML-ImageRecognition/README.md

-# Ariel Martinez Birlanga - Final Project
+# Ariel Martinez Birlanga - Image Recognition
-#### USC-Id: 5483611649
-##### Github username: ambirlanga

-In this repository you will find the results of dsci552 project, more specifically, all exercise results and step-by-step explanation are found in "notebook/martinez-ariel-final-project.ipynb".
+Developed a machine learning model to classify environment images (urban, forest, desert, etc.) from extracted numerical features.
+Built an XGBoost-based pipeline for feature extraction, training, and performance evaluation.

 Make sure the 'notebook' and 'data' folders are located in the same repository while execting the Jupyter Notebook; this is needed for the notebook to access the dataset.